Green heron: Taxonomy

-Breeds from southeastern Canada to central and southern US east of the Rocky Mountains.
-Winters from southernmost US to northern South America.

-Much of the dispute hinges upon the distinctness of the Caribbean and Central American populations, the second taxon in this species to be described.
-To describe the two most extreme views, some authors assemble the bulk of the mainland population in the nominate subspecies but treat the parapatric populations as distinct subspecies, while others place all resident populations in maculata and all migratory ones in virescens.
+A further subspecies B. v. maculata (Boddaert, 1783) is generally treated as a synonym of B. v. virescens, but has been treated as distinct by some authors for Caribbean and Central American populations.
+The distinctness of this, the second taxon in this species to be described, is disputed.
+Some authors assemble the bulk of the mainland population in the nominate subspecies but treat the parapatric populations as distinct subspecies, while others place all resident populations in B. v. maculata and all migratory ones in B. v. virescens.

-In Trinidad and Tobago and in central Panama, it overlaps slightly in range with the closely related striated heron and hybridizes with it; hybrids are intermediate between the two species, generally grayer below than typical green herons.
+In Trinidad and Tobago and in central Panama, green heron overlaps slightly in range with the closely related striated heron and hybridizes with it; hybrids are intermediate between the two species, generally grayer below than typical green herons.

+Birds of the nominate subspecies B. v. virescens are rare vagrants to western Europe; for example, a sighting in Pembrokeshire in 2018 was only the second recorded sighting in Wales.
+Individuals from the Pacific coast of North America may similarly stray as far as Hawaii.

+The Early Pleistocene B. validipes, whose fossil remains were discovered in Florida, might have been the ancestor of the green heron as the living species seems to replace the extinct relative in the fossil record.